recp/ds/README.md

 ```

 ### Windows (MSBuild)
-Windows related build files, project files are located in `win` folder,
+Windows related build, project files are located in `win` folder,
-make sure that you are inside `libds/win` folder.
+make sure that you are inside in the `libds/win` folder.
-Code Analysis are enabled, it may take awhile to build
+Code Analysis are enabled, it may take awhile to finish build

 ```Powershell
 $ cd win